Written by: Tzlil Biran, Eventact

 In addition to the must-have photos taken during the event, like speakers on the stage, attendees gathering, hearing keynotes, lunch, and such, take pictures of the little moments during the conference – two people hugging after they haven't seen each other for a long time and meeting at the conference, businesspeople exchanging business cards, smiling faces watching an exhibition at a booth fair.

 Create a spot at the event's entrance that no one will miss with a designed background that includes your logo and all your event sponsors so that people can take a formal picture of themselves visiting.
 Then, add a sign encouraging them to share it on social media and share it yourself.
 If your budget allows you to, hire a professional photographer to take the pictures and invite the attendees to tag themselves later on your social media when the images are shared.

-You can share live stream videos or short parts from speakers' keynotes, highlights from their content, or simple images from their presentation; all are great resources for posts.
+You can share live-stream videos or short parts from speakers' keynotes, highlights from their content, or simple images from their presentations; all are great resources for posts.

 Share announcements about your event, different giveaways from sponsors, and the event itself on your social media channels – this will encourage your attendees to follow you on social media and increase your event exposure.

 Display a big screen in the gathering hall of your venue in which you'll be presenting selected posts mentioning your event live.

 Create a thank you post for all who attended your event – speakers, and attendees.
 Thank them for coming to the event, and invite them to follow you on social media for future updates and announcements about your next events.